berkeley-physics/intro_python/README.md

 - force you to learn how to read documentation, and help you get over the fear of unknown packages
 - give you the ability and confidence to solve new problems yourself

+(Berkeley is adding a coding component to its core undergrad program, so we need something like this to refer students to.)

 ## What I need feedback on
 - How long does it take?
 How many sittings/sessions?
 - Can someone for whom `computer==browser` understand everything?
 (Where do I need to add comments?)